Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/networking/enet_cpsw_tsn_gptp_apiguide.md

     {"SECOND_DOMAIN_THIS_CLOCK", XL4_EXTMOD_XL4GPTP_SECOND_DOMAIN_THIS_CLOCK, 1}
 #endif
 ```
 This will activate the second domain in the gPTP system.
+The CMLDS_MODE enabled help to provide the mean propagation delay for all active domains.

 ## gPTP Shorter Sync Interval

-By default, the gPTP Sync interval is set to 125 milliseconds.
+By default, the gPTP Sync interval is set to 125 milliseconds as logSyncInterval is set to -3 in ``gptp_init.c``.
-If you need a shorter Sync interval, you can adjust it by setting a specific value in the ``sitara_buildconf.h`` file:
+If you need a shorter Sync interval, you can adjust it by changing `SYNC_LOG` value in ``gptp_init.c`` to smaller interval:

 ```
-/* Interval timeout in nanoseconds used to generate timers in GPTP.
- * Supported values are 125, 62.5, 31.25, 15.625 and 7.8125 milliseconds. */
+ /*
+  * To shorten the sync interval, configure this parameter on both the master
+  * and slave devices.
+  * Additionally, update the GPTPNET_INTERVAL_TIMEOUT_NSEC macro in the
+  * <platform>_buildconf.h file (e.g., sitara_buildconf.h
-#define GPTPNET_INTERVAL_TIMEOUT_NSEC 15625000u
+  * #define GPTPNET_INTERVAL_TIMEOUT_NSEC 15625000u) to be less than or equal
+  * the sync interval.
+  *
+  * The SYNC_LOG values adjust the sync interval as follows:
+  * SYNC_LOG = -3: 125 msec
+  * SYNC_LOG = -4: (125/2) msec
+  * SYNC_LOG = -5: (125/4) msec
+  * SYNC_LOG = -6: (125/8) msec
+  * SYNC_LOG = -7: (125/16) msec
+  */
+#define SYNC_LOG -3
+#define PDELAY_LOG 0 // Apply the same idea with SYNC_LOG
 ```

-``GPTPNET_INTERVAL_TIMEOUT_NSEC`` must be equal to or less than the desired Sync interval time.
-For instance, if you want a Sync interval time of 31.25 milliseconds, set ``GPTPNET_INTERVAL_TIMEOUT_NSEC`` to 31.25, 15.625, or 7.8125 milliseconds.
-Be aware that decreasing ``GPTPNET_INTERVAL_TIMEOUT_NSEC`` will increase CPU load.
-Additionally, adjust the ``log-sync-interval`` in the standard yang config by referring to the ``gptp_init.c`` file.
-For example, to set the Sync interval to 31.25 milliseconds, set ``log-sync-interval`` to -5.
+The gptp tsn-stack will self consider the corresponding timer interval to adapt with new changed in interval.

 # Integration
 ## Source integration {#ENET_CPSW_TSN_SOURCE_INTEGRATION}